bentomhall/nih-system/homebrewery/world/people.md

 #### Lineage Restrictions
 Unlike some settings, Dawn of Hope naturally restricts what lineages exist, because each one has a place in the world and access from other D&D settings is entirely cut off by the Crystal Sphere.
 As a result, the default is that no lineage not mentioned here is designed to be played on Quartus.

 And yes, these lineages have ability score increases.
-I don't play with Tasha's Race customization option.
+I don't play with Tasha's ability score customization options.
 Keep them or not, your choice.
 }}

 ### Dragonborn

 An "artificial" lineage, the true dragonborn (so called to distinguish them from the dragonkin or draconians who result from prolonged human exposure and interaction with dragons) were created in a lab by mages of the Western Empire immediately prior to the War of Souls that destroyed that empire.
-In fact, their creation sparked the war; they were created by forcibly implanting fragments of dragon souls into unborn human babies conceived on unwilling mothers in factory conditions.
-This so horrified many people that civil war erupted.
+In fact, their creation sparked the war; they were created by forcibly implanting fragments of dragon souls into unborn human babies conceived on unwilling mothers in factory conditions. [_What is it with mortal mages and wanting to create a soldier race?
+Haven't they learned it never works out? -ed_] [_Hubris.
+It's an operating requirement to be an arcanist of a certain caliber, it seems. --IB_] This so horrified many people that civil war erupted.
 The new-born dragonborn victims were considered innocents and given a place of their home high on the Nocthian Caldera, now known as Wyrmhold.

 Few in number, the dragonborn are a proud, martially-oriented people both by nature and by history.
-Their nation spent 90 years fighting an existential battle against mysterious forces of ice and snow that nearly wiped them out and succeeded in pushing them out of their ancestral home down into the hills south of the Fiach Woods.
-Fircely clan-oriented, the dragonborn take no grief from anyone.
+Their nation spent 90 years fighting an existential battle against mysterious forces of ice and snow that nearly wiped them out and succeeded in pushing them out of their ancestral home down into the hills south-west of the Fiach Woods.
+Firce and clan-oriented, the dragonborn take no grief from anyone.

 Physically, dragonborn look like man-dragon hybrids.
 Standing of normal human height, they have scales, clawed feet and hands, dragon-like muzzles, and grow very little hair, if any.
 They are still mammals; females still have breasts and give birth to live young.
 Their scales are not always hard enough to provide protection, but they are less sensitive to the elements and general abrasion, so dragonborn often wear less clothing than most other lineage (although armor is still worn).
 They wear specially-constructed boots that allow their talons to jut out (or encase them in armored "toe sheaths" in the case of heavier armor).
 Their coloration is draconic: they have scales reminicient of one of the colors of dragons and a breath weapon like a wyrmling dragon that matches their soul's heritage.
 This is not hereditary; a pair of gold dragonborn might have a silver or white child.
 Some have nearly-vestigial bat-like wings; others have thicker, harder scales that provide some protection from blows.